-1 The Council works positively and proactively on development proposals to deliver sustainable development in accordance with the NPPF.
-In this instance, the applicant was advised of the necessary information needed to process the application and once received, further engagement with the applicant was required and the application was subsequently acceptable.

-2 The applicant is advised that under the Wildlife and Countryside Act 1981 and the Conservation of Habitats and Species Regulations 2017, bats are a protected species, and it is illegal to intentionally or recklessly damage, disturb or destroy a bat or its habitat.
-If any evidence of bats is found on site, Natural England must be informed and a licence for development obtained from them prior to works continuing.
+- The Council works positively and proactively on development proposals to deliver sustainable development in accordance with the NPPF.
+In this instance, the applicant was advised of the necessary information needed to process the application and once received, further engagement with the applicant was required and the application was subsequently acceptable. - The applicant is advised that the Bat mitigation strategy approved under condition no. 2 should be undertaken under appropriate Natural England license.
+Under the Wildlife and Countryside Act 1981 and the Conservation of Habitats and Species Regulations 2017, bats are a protected species, and it is illegal to intentionally or recklessly damage, disturb or destroy a bat or its habitat.
+Natural England must be informed and a licence for development obtained from them prior to works continuing.
 For further information go to www.naturalengland.org.uk or contact Natural England (S.E. regional office) on 0238 028 6410.